COVID-19 vaccination in South Africa: Pfizer–BioNTech

 On 17 February 2021, Pfizer announced neutralization activity of the Pfizer–BioNTech vaccine was reduced by two thirds for the South African Beta variant, while stating no claims about the efficacy of the vaccine in preventing illness for this variant could yet be made.

 On 16 March 2021, The South African Health Products Regulatory Authority (SAHPRA) approved the Pfizer-BioNTech vaccine for section 21 Emergency Use Authorisation.

 A trial ending in March 2021 of the Pfizer-BioNTech's COVID-19 vaccine appeared to be highly effective at preventing cases of the Beta variant.
 The trial consisted of 800 people, with a total of 9 cases, all in the placebo group.

 Moderna

 In February, Moderna reported that the current Moderna vaccine produced only one-sixth of the antibodies in response to the South African variant compared with the original virus.
 They have launched a trial of a new vaccine to tackle the South African 501.V2 variant.

 Sinopharm BIBP

 Other African countries have begun the roll out of the Sinopharm BIBP vaccine, including Morocco, Egypt, The Seychelles and Zimbabwe.
-So far, it has proven resistant to the 501Y.V2 variant, as seen in Zimbabwe.
+A study by Sinopharm researchers in early 2021 showed that it was less efficacious against the 501Y.V2 variant than the original variant.